By Jennifer Grisham and Mary Jahnke

 Here’s a look at how much a church of 150 might be spending—$518 per month ($6,216 annually).

 Yep, that’s right.
-You can get all the capabilities listed above (and more) for less than half of the cheapest alternative, but only until April 12.
+You can get all the capabilities listed above (and more) for less than half of other non-integrated solutions.

 Comparing costs: individual Faithlife products vs. Faithlife Equip